- Daljit Sohi, Head Of School

 Mark grew up in northeastern Ohio, attended Western Reserve Academy in Hudson, Ohio.
 He went on to earn a Bachelor of Arts in history at the University of California at San Diego, a Master of Theology at Fuller Theological Seminary and a Master of Divinity at Yale Divinity School.
 Mark lives with his wife, Sue, and their son, Henry, who is currently a Chadwick fifth-grader.

-Dorothy Hutcheson is the Director of Chadwick’s Village School, effective Jan.
-31, 2019.
-Hutcheson will lead the Village’s 48 lead, associate and specialist teachers for the 2018-19 school year.
-Hutcheson brings to Chadwick more than 30 years of experience in a number of leadership roles in independent schools, including Head of School, Assistant Head of School, College Counselor and Dean of Students.
+Dorothy Hutcheson is the Director of Chadwick’s Village School.
+Hutcheson leads the Village’s 48 lead, associate and specialist teachers.
+She brings to Chadwick more than 30 years of experience in a number of leadership roles in independent schools, including Head of School, Assistant Head of School, College Counselor and Dean of Students.
 For 20 years, Hutcheson was Head of School at Nightingale-Bamford School, a K-12 girls school in Manhattan.
 Hutcheson also was the founding Head of School of The Greene School, a pre-K through fourthgrade independent school in West Palm Beach, Fla., that opened in 2016.
 Currently, Hutcheson is a consultant and executive coach with The Education Group, providing counsel to schools on board governance and strategic planning.
 A highly regarded leader in independent education, Hutcheson has served on numerous educational boards, including the National Association of Independent Schools (NAIS), the Klingenstein Center for Independent School Education at Teachers College and the New York State Association of Independent Schools (NYSAIS).
 Hutcheson holds a Master of Divinity degree from Union Theological Seminary in New York, a Master of Science in Education degree in school counseling from Duquesne University, and an A.B., magna cum laude, in religion and English from Duke University.
-She was born in Atlanta and will be relocating to Southern California.
+She was born in Atlanta and has relocated to Southern California.
 Hutcheson and her husband, Sam, have a 24-year-old daughter, Holly, who is currently pursuing her master’s degree in hydrology at the University of Georgia.
 In her spare time, Hutcheson enjoys reading contemporary novels, traveling, attending the ballet and theater, and snuggling with her two rescue labs, Taz and Tucker, and her rescue cat, Jack.

 As Dean of Admission and Executive Director of College Counseling, Bruce oversees efforts in both offices.
 Over the course of his 35-year career, Bruce has cultivated invaluable skills and experience in roles such as Vice President and Dean of Admissions at Pomona College and Associate Dean of Admissions at Wesleyan University.